sbansal-21/InfiniteVariance/Article 8_Binary Outcomes/REAME.md

 ### Files

-- **`plot_binomial_pmf.py`**: This script contains functions to generate and plot the PMF of a binomial distribution for given parameters.
+- **`Binary Outcomes, Risk Aversion, and Sorites Paradox.ipynb`**: This script contains functions to generate and plot the PMF of a binomial distribution for given parameters.

 ### Usage